fnalways/Olares/docs/manual/olares/wise/subscribe.md

 If you no longer want to follow a source, you can unsubscribe from its feed.

 :::warning
-When you unsubscribe from a feed, all entries from that feed are removed from Wise **unless** they have been explicitly saved to your library (for example, by keeping their status as **Inbox** or **Read Later**).
+When you unsubscribe from a feed, all entries from that feed are removed from Wise **unless** they have been explicitly saved to your library.
 This action cannot be undone.
 :::

 You can remove a feed subscription in several places: